testcore-labs/qkit/README.md

 It's a framework aiming to create a fast and easy solution for people that don't want too much crammed in a framework.. under 100kb.

+# I want a templating engine!
+I want this and that!
+I have already put those [here](https://github.com/testcore-labs/qkit-modules)

 ## Deployment

 To deploy this project, run: